How to Keep Cake from Sticking to the Pan

 One way to grease your pan is with butter and flour.
 These two combine to form a barrier between the pan and your cake.
 Here’s how to butter and flour your pans:

-1. Coat the entire inside of your pan with butter (note: you can also use margarine or shortening).
+- Coat the entire inside of your pan with butter (or margarine or shortening).
 Tip: Use the paper liners from the butter used in your cake batter.
 These liners usually have enough residual butter to adequately grease your pans, and they’re a great vehicle too.
 But room temperature butter and a paper towel will work as well.

 Spray the entire inside of the pan.
 Lay the parchment paper in the bottom, and then spray the parchment paper with the non-stick spray.
 And that’s it!

 Whether you use butter and flour or baking spray, as you pour the cake batter into the prepared pan you can feel confident that it will all come out clean and in one piece.